 REMOVAL OF THE HOPE TAVERN.
 S RUSSELL returns his grateful thanks for the kind support he received during his residence at the corner of Barrack lane and York-street, and respectfully begs to acquaint his friends and the public, that he has removed his business to a more convenient situation, corner of York and King streets, and trusts that his well selected stock of wines, ale, porter, and spirits will merit a liberal patronage.
 N.B.- A select coffee room, where colonial, provincial, and London papers, for the perusal of those who may favour him with a visit.

 Just 12 months later Sam was facing creditors again.
 He had fallen behind in his brewery bills, and beer makers Tooth and Company marched the publican off to the Supreme Court to fetch their money.
 He was forced to sell a quantity of household furniture, fittings, his beer engine, and a spirit fountain to pay his debts.
-Before the end of the year Sam, with debts in excess of 180 pounds and personal assets valued at just over 140 pounds, was declared insolvent.
+Before the end of the year Sam, with debts in excess of £180 and personal assets valued at just over £140, was declared insolvent.

-Defeat wasn’t in Sam’s vocabulary though, and in September 1846 he had found his way to Wollongong to take the reins of the Marine Hotel (pictured above in the late 1850s), a stones throw from the Wollongong wharf, in today’s Harbour Street and today the site of a Catholic college.
+Defeat wasn’t in Sam’s vocabulary though, and in September 1846 he had found his way to Wollongong to take the reins of the Marine Hotel, a stones throw from the Wollongong wharf, in Harbour Street – today the site of a Catholic college.
 He advertised in the Sydney Morning Herald on 2 September 1846:

 MARINE HOTEL, WOLLONGONG.
 S RUSSELL begs to acquaint the inhabitants of Illawarra, and all who are desirous of visiting this highly interesting and beautiful district, either for pleasure or health, that he has opened the above large establishment, relying on a generous public for support.
 S. Russell flatters himself that families and gentlemen will find in his house all that they can desire, having been expressly fitted up with an adjoining cottage, for their use.
 To invalids it offers many advantages, for it is within three minutes’ walk of the steam boat, and also of the sea beach.
 The views from its verandahs ure most enchanting, Mounts Keera and Kembla in front, and the Beach and Five Islands in the rear.
 S. Russell, to induce parties to remain at this delightful a spot, “the Brighton of Sydney, for health and recreation,” is determined to make his charges moderate… Wines and English bottled beer, of excellent quality at equally low prices.
 Visitors from Sydney may reckon on always finding accommodation in his house, there being six sitting and nine bed-rooms.
 N.B.-Ponies will be kept during the summer season for the amusement of children.
 The steamboat, as soon as her new boilers are in, will leave Sydney every Saturday, Tuesday, and Thursday, at nine o’clock, from Kelick’s Wharf, returning the following days.
 It is expected the trip will generally be made in six hours.
 August 31.